exercism/docs/mentoring/how_to_give_feedback_on_representations.md

 As students will get to see both representer _and_ analyzer comments, make sure that you don't duplicate comments.
 To help with this, the analyzer comments are shown on the representation feedback page.

+## Draft feedback

+If a representation has feedback on it and either:

+- the exercise's representer version changed, or
+- the representation version changed

+a new representation will be created.

+The feedback of the old representation likely also applies to the new representation, but we can't be sure.
+Therefore, we copy the old representation's feedback as _draft_ feedback for the new representation.
+The new representation's draft feedback does _not_ result its comments being applied to solutions with that representation.
+Instead, the draft feedback is used to prepopulate the feedback when a supermentor wants to give feedback on the new representation.